 A Menlo Park native, Peter Ohtaki graduated from Woodside High School.
-He would then earn his Bachelor of Arts in Economics, magna cum laude, from Harvard University and his Master’s in Business Administration from Stanford University’s Graduate School of Business.
+He would then earn his BA in Economics, magna cum laude, from Harvard University and his MBA from Stanford University’s Graduate School of Business.

 In 2010, Peter was elected to the Menlo Park City Council and re-elected in 2014.
 In 2013 and 2018, he also served as Mayor.
 Following years of deficits, Peter led the effort to balance Menlo Park’s budget by addressing the city’s unfunded pension liability, saving the taxpayers $3.6 million in interest expense.
 Dubbed by his colleagues as the “number guy,” Peter brokered a compromise to balance the city’s budget, earning him a reputation as a bipartisan problem-solver.